searchingforvindication/searchingforvindication.github.com/_drafts/5-Timing-Problems-With-The-Bridge-Vision.md

 Brother Branham indicates that he was packing water to his father's stills during prohibition.
 Some claim that Brother Branham would not have done this until prohibition went into effect in 1920 when he was eleven years old.
 They point to this as another inconsistency in this vision.
 While it's true that national prohibition in the United States did not go into effect until 1920, many states and municipalities had prohibition laws in place much earlier.
 Indiana had a number of [measures in place](http://www.indianahistory.org/teachers-students/plan-a-field-trip/Prohibition%20Essay) that made it difficult to sell liquor going back as far as 1818.
 Many counties were dry.
 It's entirely plausible that New Albany was a dry area long before Brother Branham was even born.
 We haven't researched this prohibition angle very thoroughly because it appears to not be a factor in the timing of the bridge vision.

 #### Summary
 There are a number of very significant timing issues with the Municipal Bridge Vision that we cannot explain away.
-In spite of these inconsistencies, we would be delighted to find evidence of this tragedy occurring during the construction in 1928-1929 or during 1937 – 1938 and accept it as proof of the prophecy being thematically correct.
+In spite of these inconsistencies, we would be delighted to find evidence of this tragedy occurring during the construction in 1928-1929 and accept it as proof of the prophecy being thematically correct.